code0nwheels/Dwellpy/docs/README.md

 - **Temporary Mode**: Select a different mode than your default - it becomes temporary (highlighted in red).
 After one action, returns to default mode.
 - **Default Mode**: Double-select a mode to make it permanent (highlighted in blue).
 This mode persists until changed.

+### Scroll Widget

+The scroll widget is a floating interface that appears near your cursor when enabled:

+- **Automatic Positioning**: Follows your cursor at a safe distance to avoid interference
+- **Smart Locking**: Locks in place when your cursor approaches, preventing accidental movement
+- **Hover-to-Scroll**: Hover over the up/down arrows to scroll in that direction
+- **Visual Feedback**: Changes opacity and color to indicate hover state and active scrolling
+- **Configurable**: Adjust speed, opacity, and positioning through settings

+**How to Use**:
+1. Enable with the **SCROLL** button (turns green when active)
+2. Move your cursor near content you want to scroll
+3. The scroll widget appears automatically
+4. Hover over the up ↑ or down ↓ arrows to scroll
+5. Widget follows your cursor as you navigate

+**Quick Toggle**: The SCROLL button allows instant on/off control, which is particularly useful when:
+- Using an onscreen keyboard (prevents widget interference)
+- Switching between scrolling and precision tasks
+- Temporarily disabling for specific applications

 ### Settings